 Further, the lung microbiome is relatively stable under antibiotic treatment and the gut is less so.
 The impact of macrolides on the gut may be much more relevant in terms of potential transmission of resistance.
 I understand that the focus is on the airway but what happens in the gut seldom stays in the gut, where resistance is concerned.

 We agree with the reviewer’s observations regarding the relative impact of antibiotic exposure on respiratory and gut microbiota, and recognise that the gut represents an important potential route of onward transmission.
-For example, in our recent analysis of fecal resistomes in the context of individuals with cystic fibrosis, we found that aminoglycoside resistance was a primary contributor to the divergence in resistome composition between CF and healthy stool, reflecting the high tobramycin use in CF individuals (ref).
+For example, in our recent analysis of fecal resistomes in the context of individuals with cystic fibrosis, we found that aminoglycoside resistance was a primary contributor to the divergence in resistome composition between CF and healthy stool, reflecting the high tobramycin use in CF individuals (PMID: 33250435).
 However, the focus of our current study was resistance carriage and transmission from the upper respiratory tract specifically.
+During periods of stability, intact commensal microbial systems, including those in the oropharynx, resist colonisation by external bacterial populations (PMID: 26150660).
+However, this protection is greatly reduced when microbiota are disrupted by macrolides (PMID: 27486204).
+The risks of onward transmission of macrolide resistant bacterial populations might therefore vary between macrolide recipient group and macrolide non-recipient group.

+BIN

+Potential transmission of resistance might also occur in the respiratory tract.

+A recent report by Man et al. showed a strong association of microbiota profiles between nasopharyngeal and endotracheal aspirate samples in patients with LRTI, supporting the use of samples collected from upper respiratory tract as proxy for lung microbiota.

+Given that lower respiratory tract infections (LRTIs) are also a major cause of morbidity and mortality in the global setting (PMID: 30243584 ; PMID: 30553848; PMID: 27839855; PMID: 26063472) and the upper respiratory microbiota is the source for the lower respiratory tract (PMID: 30885620), the resistance gene carried by upper respiratory microbiota will contribute to the morbidity and mortality caused by LRTIs, indicating the clinical importance of those AMR studies, which focus on the upper respiratory tract (including this study).

+Given that the use of samples collected from upper respiratory tract was considered as proxy for lung microbiota and macrolide use ,

 Important for upper and lower respiratory infections

 E.g. Man et al